pbs-assess/sdmTMB/cran-comments.md

 * Windows (on github-actions), R 4.2.2
 * Ubuntu 20.04.4 (on github-actions), R-devel
 * Windows (winbuilder), R devel
-* Windows Server 2022 (R-hub), R-devel, 64 bit
+* Windows (winbuilder), R release

 With sanitizer checks:

-* Fedora release 38 (on docker), R-devel with clang ASAN
+* Fedora release 38 (on docker), R-devel with clang ASAN, clang-UBSAN
 * Ubuntu 20.04.4 (on github-actions), R-devel with valgrind
 * Ubuntu 20.04.4 (on docker), R-devel with valgrind level 2 instrumentation